rubysec/ruby-advisory-db/README.md

 # Ruby Advisory Database

-The Ruby advisory database seeks to compile all advisories relevant to Ruby libraries.
+The Ruby Advisory Database aims to compile all advisories that are relevant to Ruby libraries.

 ## Goals

 1. Provide advisory **metadata** in a **simple** yet **structured** [YAML] schema for automated tools to consume.
 2. Avoid reinventing [CVE]s.
-3. Avoid duplicating the efforts of [OSVDB].
+3. Avoid duplicating the efforts of the [OSVDB].

 ## Directory Structure